osfa/jbe/_i18n/en/about.md

-Jacob Broms Engblom is an artist and engineer based in Stockholm, with a practice circulating above and within undocumented phenomenon, medial processes and anxieties in our digital culture.
+Jacob Broms Engblom is an artist and engineer based in Stockholm, with a practice circulating above and within undocumented phenomenon, media processes and anxieties in our digital culture.

 emailto: jacob@likeneveralways.com